antaldaniel/economy.dataobservatory.eu/content/authors/karel_volckaert/_index.md

   - data curators
 ---

 Karel Volckaert is a civil engineer, financial expert and consultant.
 He is contributing with policy use cases and policy analysis based on our maps and datasets.
+Read Karel's introdcution, *Credibility is Enhanced Through Cross Links Between Different Data from Different Domains*, [here](/post/2021-06-08-data-curator-karel-volckaert/).